 Multisystemic Therapy (MST) is family and community-based treatment for juveniles with complex clinical, social, and educational problems.
 This therapy is offered to youth between the ages of 11 and 17 who are at high risk of commitment to the Illinois Department of Juvenile Justice.
 A Master’s level therapist is on call 24 hours a day, seven days a week to provide therapy in homes, neighborhoods, schools, and communities where the young person lives.
 The treatment program promotes behavioral change in a juvenile’s natural environment, while the therapist identifies problems throughout the family and targets those areas for change.
 This program has a proven ability to assist families and promote improved functioning in the family unit.
 Throughout the state, the program has reduced arrest rates by more than 25 percent and decreased instances of mental health and substance abuse in serious offenders.

-Juvenile Probation Officers in the six counties make recommendations to juvenile court for offenders in need of MST and WAIT services based on the youth’s history of delinquency, offender risk level, and level of risk of commitment to the Illinois Department of Juvenile Justice.
+Juvenile Probation Officers make recommendations to juvenile court for offenders in need of MST and WAIT services based on the youth’s history of delinquency, offender risk level, and level of risk of commitment to the Illinois Department of Juvenile Justice.
+School personnel may now also make referrals.

 The state of Illinois spends nearly $100,000 per year to serve a child in prison, but only $6,000 per year to serve a child in the community.
 MST and WAIT are programs that keep kids out of the Department of Juvenile Justice, which helps reduce the number of crime victims and creates safer communities across Illinois.
 These young offenders learn how to end their destructive behaviors and prevent a future of criminal behavior and incarceration.